fewnew/art74-fall2018/small-assignments/06-photomosh/readme.md

 # PhotoMosh

-### Upload a .md file here including your .gif animation and the 5 words related to your work.
+### Upload a .md file here including your .gif animation that you have uploaded onto https://giphy.com/ and the 5 words related to your work.